rammom/SkySwim/readme.md

 // find user's followees
 db.follow.find({"follower": "5e0bbf9ea11f6b54d68b70e9"});
 ```

+_Note: The users posts are also referenced in a similar fashion_

 SkySwim uses one more collection, however it'll be introduced in the next section.